Review of Drood

 The odd murder mystery novel is told as a memoir by Dickens’s friend, fellow novelist, and opium addict Wilkie Collins.

 Though the plot of Drood sounds as though it could have come from a novel of written by Dickens or Collins, one of the real delights of this book is watching the interplay between the two authors who are so dissimilar.
-While Dickens does his best to appear the epitome of an English gentleman, Collins thumbs his nose at social convention by having multiple mistresses and writing novels that shock and outrage the reading public.
+While Dickens does his best to appear the epitome of an English gentleman, whatever his personal circumstances are, Collins thumbs his nose at social convention by having multiple mistresses and writing novels that shock and outrage the reading public.

 Though both men are friends, they are also professional competitors.
 Collins takes pains to point out characters, selections, and whole novels from Dickens that he hates even as he craves the man’s approval.
 Collins frequently shares his work with Dickens, always trying to one-up the other novelist as a means of getting the critical recognition he believes he deserves.
 The interplay is akin to that of the titular characters of Michael Chabon’s The Amazing Adventures of Kavalier and Clay.
 The situation between Collins and Dickens, however, is freighted with personal and professional envy between two grown men trying to achieve financial success and literary immortality.